 - Veal or Beef shank.
 Beef shank is an affordable substitution for veal in a classic osso buco.
-It's available at any grocers for around $4.99 per pound.
+It's available at any grocer for around $4.99 per pound.

 - Dry white wine.
 Such as Sauvignon Blanc, Pinot Grigio, Pinot Gris, Pinot Blanc, or Sémillon.

 - San Marzano tomato.
 It's the most famous Italian tomato.
-You can find the canned San Marzano tomatoes in any grocers.
+You can find canned San Marzano tomatoes in any grocer.